 The Department of Special Education at the KU School of Education has been awarded a federal grant.
 It includes scholarships for a limited number of full-time students who wish to enter the early childhood education program.
 While a number of the scholarships have already been awarded, a few may become available for students who begin their program coursework during the fall 2015 semester.
 To be considered, students must first be admitted.
 For further information contact Kim Huggett.

-* "Unified" refers to the unification of general early education and early childhood special education knowledge and skills with a single early childhood preparation/credential.
+*This program is a Master of Science in Education degree in special education with an emphasis in early childhood unified.
+"Unified" refers to the unification of general early education and early childhood special education knowledge and skills with a single early childhood preparation/credential.